oschonrock/hibp/README.md

 password record, our binary format is 24 bytes, so storage requirements are almost halved (21GB currently).

-*If you don't like the binary format, you always ouput the conventional text version as well.*
+*If you don't like the binary format, you can always ouput the conventional text version as well.*

 Now that each record is a fixed width, and the records are maintained in a sorted order, searches become very efficient, because we can use random access binary search.
-There is an additional "table of contents" feature to reduce disk access further at the expense of (dy default, but tunable) 2MB of memory.
+There is an additional "table of contents" feature to reduce disk access further at the expense of (by default, but tunable) 2MB of memory.

 The local http server component is both multi threaded and event loop